-A multi-million pound redevelopment project to replace the tanks and upgrade other buildings which, subject to planning consent will commence in 2018.
+A multi-million pound redevelopment project to replace the tanks and upgrade other buildings which, subject to planning consent began in 2018.

 The fuel tanks are over 100 years old and are approaching their end of service life.
 The project will ensure that the depot will be fully equipped to meet the future requirements of the Royal Navy’s new Queen Elizabeth Class carriers.

 Work to be carried out

 The redevelopment of the site will be phased in order for business to continue.

 The existing tanks will be replaced with tanks of a similar size or smaller in some instances, although there will be fewer of them.
 The tanks will be cut down individually and replaced and phased in rows of 2.

 The existing offices will also be replaced and there will be an improved site entrance and improved security provision around the site.
 A new gate house will be built with upgraded security provision around the site and the site offices will be relocated.

 The first phase of construction was completed in February 2020.

 The project is expected to finish by spring 2021.

 We will work with Gosport Borough Council to make every effort to keep potential disruption to a minimum.
 A construction traffic management plan is in place and is aimed to minimise any potential impact to residents.